tone-row/graph-selector/README.md

 This creates a graph with 4 nodes and 3 edges.

+## Monaco Editor

+Graph Selector has an export named `highlight` which contains a lot of the tools for using this language with the [Monaco Editor]([https://www.npmjs.com/package/@monaco-editor/react](https://github.com/microsoft/monaco-editor)).
+Check out this for a complete example of using this language in a Monaco editor in React, with syntax highlighting and error reporting: https://stackblitz-starters-me6lmw.stackblitz.io

 ## Errors

 In order to capture and display parsing errors in the editor, errors conform to the type `ParsingError` in `graph-selector/src/ParseError.ts`.
 Because in most application we imagine parsing will occur outside of the editor, displaying errors must also happen outside the error.
-A simple version of what that would look with monaco is below:
+Refer to the monaco example for what this looks like.

 ## Context